lnaslund/CWA-Paper/data/README.md

 Land cover data were obtained from the [National Land Cover Database](https://www.mrlc.gov/data) on DATE

 ### Feed and fertilizer data
-Feed and fertilizer data were obtained from the United States Department of Agriculture Census of Agriculture WEBSITE on DATE
+Feed and fertilizer data were obtained from the United States Department of Agriculture [Census of Agriculture](https://www.nass.usda.gov/AgCensus/) on DATE

 # Derived Data
 All derived data are located in the `clean_data` folder